 I had the pleasure of listening to Dr Nagina Evans @NavinaEvans CEO of East London Foundation Trust (ELFT) who shared her leadership story.
 She explored the huge benefits and contribution of clinical leadership and the power of us all working together to improving experiences for importantly patients, carers and families, yet along for staff too.

-So as I reflect on the week that’s gone, the power of story telling radiates, whether we’re working to improve care, services or experiences let’s keep sharing, twitter and blogging along with more traditional approaches all count.
+So as I reflect on the week that’s gone, the power of story telling radiates, whether we’re working to improve care, services or experiences let’s keep sharing, tweeting and blogging along with more traditional approaches, it all counts.